Guide General

 Understanding the differences between Regional Internet Registries (RIRs) is essential for any organization seeking IP address allocations, ASN assignments, or planning inter-RIR transfers.
 Each of the five RIRs operates under distinct policies, fee structures, and governance models that can significantly impact your network strategy and operational costs.

 This comprehensive guide compares all five RIRs across key operational dimensions to help you make informed decisions about IP resource management.
+Figures reflect the 2026 charging schemes published by each RIR.

 Overview of Regional Internet Registries